-COLUMBUS, Ohio – The Ohio State University Wexner Medical Center and the Arthur G. James Cancer Hospital and Richard J. Solove Research Institute are collaborating with Nationwide Children’s Hospital to bring the first proton therapy treatment facility to central Ohio.
-This will offer state-of-the-art radiation oncology treatment for adult and pediatric cancer patients in one place.
+The OSUCCC – James and The Ohio State University Wexner Medical Center are collaborating with Nationwide Children’s Hospital (NCH) to bring the first proton therapy treatment facility to central Ohio.

-“As central and southern Ohio’s only National Cancer Institute-designated comprehensive cancer center, it’s our duty to bring advanced, evidence-based treatment options like proton therapy to the region for benefit of patients in need of this type of subspecialized care,” said Dr. William Farrar, interim chief executive officer of The James.
+“As central and southern Ohio’s only National Cancer Institute-designated comprehensive cancer center, we have a duty to bring advanced, evidence-based treatment options like proton therapy to the region for the benefit of patients who need this type of subspecialized care,” says William Farrar, MD, interim chief executive officer of The James.

-Proton therapy can be used alone or in combination with other therapies to treat several localized cancers, including prostate, brain, head and neck, lung, spine and gastrointestinal in adults, as well as brain cancer, lymphoma, retinoblastomas and sarcomas in children.
+This therapy can be used alone or in combination with other therapies to treat several localized cancers, including prostate, brain, head and neck, lung, spine and gastrointestinal cancers in adults, as well as brain cancer, lymphoma, retinoblastomas and sarcomas in children.

 “It’s important to note that traditional targeted radiation therapy techniques are still highly effective for many solid tumors, but proton therapy is an exciting new option for localized tumors.
-It allows us to deliver the highest concentration of treatment directly to cancerous tissue, while sparing delicate surrounding tissue that – if damaged as a side effect of cancer treatment – could result in quality-of-life impacting toxicity,” said Dr. Arnab Chakravarti, chair of Radiation Oncology at The James.
+It allows us to deliver the highest concentration of treatment directly to cancerous tissue while sparing delicate surrounding tissue that, if damaged as a side effect of cancer treatment, could result in quality-of-life-impacting toxicity,” says Arnab Chakravarti, MD, chair of the Department of Radiation Oncology at Ohio State.